 Riley is a survivor from Chilliwack, BC.
 Riley is in school with the intention of studying law.
 She is passionate about finding solutions for the flaws in our justice system as well as fighting the issue of human trafficking in Canada.
 She’s had the opportunity to travel the world to serve others through a variety of humanitarian work.
-Riley is captivated by all creative outlets, and loves seeing others express themselves creatively.
-She thrives on pushing others towards their passions and dreams.
 She enjoys challenging herself and learning new skills, such as piano, skateboarding, and plant-based cooking.
 Riley has unhealthy obsessions with Stranger Things, hummus and being outside.

 Kim is a survivor from Abbotsford BC.
 She is a licensed hairstylist and is currently working towards her BA in Psychology.
 Kim is passionate about encouraging survivors to use their voice, and making sure everyone knows they deserve to heal from their past.
 She has always dreamed of creating a safe space for survivors of sexual violence to release emotions in healthy, and productive ways.
 Kim also has big dreams of someday renovating a bus into a livable home.
 Guilty pleasures include but are not limited to: Deal or No Deal, throwing rocks into any body of water, and anything tie-dye.
 Kim is your biggest “hype girl”, ally and can often be spotted soaking in a kiddie pool in her backyard with her dog, Lola.